Home | About OHS | Historical Marker Program

 Topics: Ethnic Diversity, Government, Urban Development, Territorial Period 1861–1907, American Indians, Transportation

 Boley is one of thirteen All-Black towns, out of more than fifty that once existed, remaining in Oklahoma.
 While Tullahassee is reportedly the oldest, most were established between 1889 and 1907 as African Americans sought security and control of their own destiny in a segregated world.
-Most of the towns began to decline in the 1920s and 1930s as rural African Americans faced economic hardships and began to move to urban areas.
-Boley was established in 1903 on land owned by a Creek Indian freedwoman, Abigail Barnett.
-Because there was already a town named Barnett in Indian Territory, the townsite was named after a white roadmaster, J. G. Boley, who persuaded the Fort Smith and Western Railroad that blacks could govern themselves.
+Boley was established in 1903 on land owned by a Creek Freedwoman, Abigail Barnett.
 Boley was incorporated on May 11, 1905.
+By 1911 it boasted more than 4,000 citizens (25,000 in surrounding areas) and many businesses, including two banks and three cotton gins.
+The town hosts the oldest African American community-based rodeo every Memorial Day weekend.

 Clearview